 - “I don’t want to have sex right now.
 Can we cuddle instead?”

 3. Financial boundaries

 A request along the lines of “Hey, can I borrow some money from you?
-You know I’ll pay you back as soon as I can” shouldn’t leave you incapable of saying no. You should only lend out your money if you want to, not if you’re fearing retaliation that sounds like “Oh so you don’t trust me?
+You know I’ll pay you back as soon as I can” shouldn’t leave you incapable of saying no. You should only lend your money if you want to, not if you’re fearing retaliation that sounds like “Oh so you don’t trust me?
 Is that how little you care about me?”

-Having a conversation about money might not be the easiest thing ever, but it’ll improve communication in your relationship.
+Having a conversation about money might not be the easiest thing but it’ll improve communication in your relationship.
 It doesn’t sound very romantic but if your partner takes your car out for a while and comes back with a bunch of dents in it, you’ll wish you had this talk sooner.
 Being able to talk about finances without getting defensive or touchy is a rare quality that more couples should aspire to imbibe.

 Examples of financial boundaries

 Setting material boundaries in relationships, especially the ones involving money, can be hard.
 Here are some examples of boundaries in relationships to help you figure out how to broach the topic of money without it turning into an issue and ace setting one of the trickiest of different types of boundaries between partners:

 - “I can’t lend you my car since your name is not on the insurance”

 - “I would appreciate if you get the car serviced after the road trip”